 Travel has become a necessity of the modern world, the professor acknowledges.
 However, city residents must become less reliant on the motorcar and turn to other forms of transport, such as trains, buses and bicycles.
 The professor favours the last.
 Not only do bicycles occupy less space than cars, they also do not pollute and keep users fit and healthy.
 When distances are too far to cycle, bicycle owners can transport themselves and their bicycle via trains, taxis and buses that cater for this, as exemplified in Copenhagen.

-“Daily, around 30% of Danish families use a bicycle to transport their children to school or kindergarten.
+“Daily, around 30 percent of Danish families use a bicycle to transport their children to school or kindergarten.
 Children grow up healthy; parents exercise; and the environment remains pollution-free,” Gehl explains.

 “The bicycle culture that developed in Denmark is now being imported to many other parts of the world.
 In Melbourne they have decided to introduce a ‘Copenhagen-style’ bicycle system.
 In New York, former mayor Michael Bloomberg created the New York City Transport Plan, where 6,000 kilometres of new bicycle lanes were introduced, combined with a reduction of car lanes in the most congested areas.”